-At Mayfield School, we are committed to ensuring that our school is a safe and productive learning environment.
-Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
+At Evansdale School, we are committed to ensuring that our school is a safe and productive learning environment.
+We approach student behaviour and conduct in a way that supports positive student behaviour and personal development by managing discipline through proactive, responsive, and restorative strategies with a focus on repairing/improving relationships.

-Responses to unacceptable behaviour will consider the belief that children do well if they can.
-We approach student behaviour and conduct in a way that supports positive student behaviour and personal development through proactive, responsive and restorative strategies.
+Where necessary, interventions or disciplinary action may be used to address unacceptable/unsafe behaviour by students.
 These strategies include, but are not limited to:

-- conversation in the context of the classroom, that usually involve the classroom teacher or other classroom staff - where appropriate, restorative conversations between students will be facilitated by staff - in more serious concerns that involve safety, or repeated concerns, administrative staff (e.g. principal, assistant principal, etc.) may be included for restorative conversations or meetings - responses to student behaviours, including consequences or interventions, will consider a student's age, maturity and individual circumstances
+- Conversation in the context of the classroom, that usually involve the classroom teacher or other classroom staff - Where appropriate, restorative conversations between students will be facilitated by staff - In more serious concerns that involve safety, or repeated concerns, administrative staff (e.g. principal, assistant principal, etc.) may be included for restorative conversations or meetings - Responses to student behaviours, including consequences/interventions, will take into account a student's age, maturity and individual circumstances - Responses may include facilitated conversations between peers that encourage reflection, build a deeper understanding and repair relationships, recess spent walking with an adult, recess spent indoors at the office area, time spent working on academic tasks and an in-school or out-of-school suspension - The responses to behaviour of one student will not be discussed with a parent/family member of another child